robric/k8s-svc-and-lb-testing/README.md

 ec2-user@eksa-cluster:~$
 ```

-Routing and subnetting overview:
+Interface, Routing and subnetting overview:

-- Openshifts sets-up the kubernetes routing a bridge interface: br-ex, where each node gets an IP from subnet 10.87.104.0/25
+- Openshifts sets-up the kubernetes routing a bridge interface: br-ex, where each node gets an IP from subnet 10.87.104.0/25. br-ex is an ovs-bridge that contains the phyiscal NIC used for the cluster and another "patch" link (this patch actually  connects to an internal bridge (br-int) on which GENEVE ports and POD ports are attached, we'll see that later)
 - We created an additional network: 10.131.2.0/24 on interface ens1f1np1.3002 (vlan 3002) in which the metallb VIP is defined.
 - Pod network CIDR is 10.128.0.0/23, with a /25 subnet for each server (e.g. 10.128.0.128/25 in the trace below).
 - Kubernetes service network CIDR is 172.30.0.0/25